 Please note that while Level One and Two are open access for professionals working with children and families, there are specific requirements that need to be fulfilled for those who plan to go on to apply for certification as a Practitioner in DDP.
 Please refer to what is required before starting the practicum for further information.

-I valued participating in this training with you.
+Review One: I valued participating in this training with you.
 Seeing your model PACE in practice really helped consolidate it for me.
 Seeing you model the importance of voice prosody and vitality affect was transformational.
-I have been using this every day with my kids since I saw you using it and I cannot express in words, what a difference it has already made to our relationships. - Ketu, DDP Level 2
+I have been using this every day with my kids since I saw you using it and I cannot express in words, what a difference it has already made to our relationships.

-I think the balance you have of being really kind but pushing people to make the most of the training is such a good skill.
+Review Three: I think the balance you have of being really kind but pushing people to make the most of the training is such a good skill.
 I feel like your passion has rubbed off on me and the desire to help others and the client group we see.
-It’s such valuable training and I feel very grateful to have been able to take part in it. - Dec 2020, DDP Level 2
+It’s such valuable training and I feel very grateful to have been able to take part in it.

 Click here for Time Zone Converter